Restream/redmine_digest/README.md

 By default, digests are sent once a week.
 To set another interval, change the value in the **Recurrence** field.
 ![recurrence settings](digest_2_2.PNG)

-In the **Project** field, you can specify whether to updates of certain projects should be included in the digest or excluded from it:
+In the **Project** field, you can specify whether the updates of certain projects should be included in the digest or excluded from it:
 ![project settings](digest_2_3.PNG)

 In the **Digest template** field, you can choose between a short or a detailed (grouped either by event type or by event time) digest template: